-I’ve been doing therapy for approximately 10 years and absolutely love this work.
+I’ve been doing therapy for approximately 12 years and absolutely love this work.
 I am Registered Clinical Counsellor (#11925) and have a PhD in Clinical Psychology from Simon Fraser University.
+I am also currently in the process of becoming a Registered Psychologist.
 Although I’ve done therapy with many different types of clients, a common theme among them has been feeling stuck and overwhelmed by life circumstances, such as relationship distress, infertility, or work issues.
 Many of my clients have struggled with a major life transition and experienced a great deal of distress and anxiety.
 And then some of my clients do not really know why they are experiencing ongoing depression and/or anxiety, they just know that they want to feel better and work toward long-term positive change.
 Regardless of your situation, it can be overwhelming and discouraging when you know that things are not working but you’re not sure how to fix them.
 Therapy can help you figure out what you need to feel better.

 My approach to individual therapy is to provide a safe place for clients to express themselves and explore what’s not working in their lives.
 It is a supportive and non-judgmental environment that encourages you to be gentle with yourself and curious.
 From this place, you can more easily reflect on your true thoughts and feelings and develop insight as to what would help you feel better.